Neville-Loh/quinzical/README.md

     ├── run.sh
     └── SQLiteQuinzical.db

-If issue still occure please try the adding vm argument to run configuration in below
+If issue still occure please try the adding vm argument to run configuration in below.

+This program also assuem festival and espeak are installed and is callable by bash.
 ### Scripts
 Run script to run the applciation with ease
 `run.sh`